Corsair Carbide 600Q Quiet Full Tower PC Case

 Corsair Carbide 600Q Inverse Full Tower Computer Chassis with Quiet Design, EATX/ATX/Micro ATX/Mini ITX, Black

-600Q’s inverse ATX case design brings cool air directly to the components by eliminating obstruction from extra, unused drive bays.
-Natural air flow keeps fan noise to a minimum.
+The Corsair 600Q's inverse ATX case design brings cool air directly to the components by eliminating obstruction from extra, unused drive bays.
+Direct air flow keeps fan noise to a minimum.

 |Case Edition||Carbide Quiet 600Q|

 |Max CPU Cooler Height||200 mm|